zerrac/mtgprint/README.md

   --threshold THRESHOLD, -t THRESHOLD
                         Threshold for blurriness detection.
 For image that does not reach this treshold you will be proposed to use english version of the card instead.
+  --dontKeepBlurry      Always use english version when the translated version is bellow blurriness treshold
 ```

 Exemple :